Resources and Services

 All members of the faculty share personally and actively in the responsibility for providing students with educational, career, and personal guidance.
 One of the hallmarks of a Jesuit education is the personal interest each professor takes in students; the professor tries to know each student's strengths and weaknesses.
 This tradition is basic to Fairfield.
 Classes are not large, and there are ample opportunities for close student-teacher relationships.
 Members of the faculty make themselves available for informal discussions, advice, and encouragement well beyond their published office hours.

-The Academic and Career Development Center provides individual and group services aimed at facilitating student transition and increasing student engagement and academic success.
-The Center supports a strong faculty advising model with supplemental resources aimed at elevating the importance of student mentoring and advising.
+The Office of Academic Support and Retention provides individual and group services aimed at facilitating student transition and increasing student engagement and academic success.
+The Office supports a strong faculty advising model with supplemental resources aimed at elevating the importance of student mentoring and advising.
 Services are provided for first-year students transitioning to Fairfield University, undergraduate students who are undeclared, changing majors and/or schools and students seeking additional guidance as they develop their academic and professional goals.
-The Center supports and monitors students’ academic progress, offers tutorial programs and learning support resources, and coordinates with faculty advisors, deans’ offices, and campus resources to assist students in achieving academic success.
-Using a holistic advising model, the staff assist students in meeting their academic, personal, and professional goals through comprehensive and integrated academic support services and resources.
+The Office supports and monitors students’ academic progress, offers tutorial programs and learning support resources, and coordinates with faculty advisors, deans’ offices, and campus resources to assist students in achieving academic success.
+Using a holistic advising model, the Office of Academic Support and Retention assists students in meeting their academic, personal, and professional goals through comprehensive and integrated services and resources.

 Academic Support Programs

-- Academic Skills Development and Tutoring: The Academic and Career Development Center, located in the Kelley Center, offers individual sessions and group workshops on academic skills development and learning support resources.
-The Office also manages the tutoring program and recruits students who are proficient in their major concentration and/or other subjects and trains them to serve as peer tutors.
+The Office of Academic Support and Retention offers individual sessions and group workshops on academic skills development and learning support resources.
+The office also manages the tutoring program and recruits students who are proficient in their major concentration and/or other subjects and trains them to serve as peer tutors.
 Peer tutoring is group based, free of charge, and open to all students.
 Additional tutoring services are available through the University's individual schools in select subject areas.

-- Math Center: The Math Center, located in Bannow 122, offers free tutoring for core mathematics courses, including Precalculus, Calculus I and II, and Statistics.
+The Math Center offers free tutoring for core mathematics courses, including Precalculus, Calculus I and II, and Statistics.
 This is provided via individual and small group tutoring sessions For more information or to schedule an appointment, please visit the website.

-- Writing Center: The Writing Center, located on the lower level of the DiMenna-Nyselius Library, offers writing assistance and resources to all students.
+The Writing Center offers writing assistance and resources to all students.
 Tutors work with students on any writing project and at any stage of the project's development.
 For more information or to schedule an appointment, please visit the website.

 Aloysius P. Kelley, S.J.
 Center